Siddharth-god/OpenLane-SoC-ProjectRepo/README.md

 - __Problem Solving__ :

 ![Alt text](images/S30.jpg)
 This problem can be solved by using multiple voltage and ground lines or supplies.
-This way whichever component needs the supply it can take it from the nearest supply line. and this scenario on the chip created the MESH.
+This way whichever component needs the supply it can take it from the nearest supply line.
+As you can see there are vertical and horizontal lines on the chip area.s and this scenario on the chip created the MESH.

 - POWER MESH :